MaCoredroid/Cenvoy-ChromeExtension/README.md

 4. Use `{selection}` to reference the original selected text
 5. Use `{previousOutput}` to reference the output from the previous step

+### AI-Guided Template Creation
+1. In the Options page, click on "AI Guided Setup" tab when creating a new template
+2. Describe what you want your prompt template to do
+3. Click "Generate Prompt Template" and the extension will create a template for you
+4. Review, refine if needed, and save the template

+### Model Management
+1. In the Options page, click on "Manage Models" next to the model selection dropdown
+2. Add custom OpenAI models by providing their IDs
+3. Reorder models by dragging them to change their order in the dropdown
+4. Models can be removed (except for GPT-4, which is always available)

 ## Configuration Options

 ### Global Settings